music-encoding/guidelines/_guidelines-v3/03-FRBR/02-FRBRcomponents.md

 this way, the [componentGrp]({{ site.baseurl }}/{{ page.version }}/elements/componentGrp.html){:.link_odd_elementSpec} element may be employed to describe composite works, as in the example below:

-{% include plainExample.html example="./v3/examples/FRBR/FRBR-sample083.xml" valid="true" %}
+{% include plainExample.html example="examples/FRBR/FRBR-sample083.xml" valid="true" version=page.version %}

 This technique can also be applied when a single intellectual source is comprised of multiple